postmanlabs/labs-docs/src/pages/docs/postman-flows/running-flows-on-the-cloud/webhooks.md

 ## Create a deploy

-Select **Deploy** and your Flow will now be running in the cloud.
+Select **Deploy** and your flow will now be running in the cloud.
 Selecting the **Runs** section of the right-hand panel will display the deployed Flow was last updated.
-The webhook url can be seen here as well as in the top left corner of the flow.
+The webhook URL can be seen here as well as in the top left corner of the flow.

 > **Important**
 >